-I guess by now you know you’re sensitive, especially when someone’s criticism leave you feeling rejected.
-If you suffer from ADHD, you can also suffer from a comorbidity called “rejection-sensitive dysphoria.”
+I guess by now you know you’re sensitive, especially when someone’s criticism leaves you feeling rejected.
+If you suffer from ADHD, you can also suffer from “rejection-sensitive dysphoria.”
 RSD, as it is sometimes called, makes a person feel more stressed and upset during times of perceived rejection than the normal person, causing them to react in ways that may seem over the top to the person who triggered them.
-This sometimes can have a strain on our relationships.
+This sometimes can have a strain on ADHD relationships.

 When I was a child, I would be busy looking off into the distance while people talked to me.
 It was a habit, always scanning the horizon, always looking around.
 There are theories that ADHD people used to be the hunters of the groups millennia ago, and times like that make me wonder.
 If you always seem preoccupied with something else when someone is talking, that is a symptom of inattentive ADHD, not ignoring someone.